Headpeace wants to make things better.

 Youth mental health in Northern Ireland is now in crisis.
 We have the highest rate of youth suicide in the UK, and mental health conditions are 25% more prevalent here than in other regions.
 Thousands of young people are referred to mental health services each year, yet many face long waiting times, or are turned away for not meeting clinical thresholds.
 Behind every statistic is a young person who may be struggling silently — often with nowhere to turn.

 This is why Headpeace exists.
-We want to catch young people early, build resilience, and offer practical tools for life — before crisis point.
+We want to reach young people early, build resilience, and offer practical tools for life — before crisis point.

 We’re inviting educators, policymakers, community leaders, businesses, and funders to join us.
 Whether through time, expertise, partnership, or financial support, together we can build a programme that creates meaningful, measurable change.